icecc/icecream/README.md

 improved for everyone.
 In most corporate environments within a single building everything works well, but between two buildings often is troublesome.

+If you plan to use Icecream in the cloud or anywhere else you would have more latency than a corporate LAN, you should strongly consider using a dedicated scheduler configured with one of the alternative scheduling algorithms.
+See[Some advice on configuration](#some-advice-on-configuration) for details on alternative scheduling algorithms.
+You should also consider using dedicated compile servers as well if at all practical.

 Some advice on configuration
 -----------------------------------------------------------------------------------------------------------------------------------